worldline/angular-training/docs/src/forms/README.md

 A `FormGroup` is a collection of form controls that are grouped together.
 It consists of a `FormGroup` instance that is bound in the template to a `<form>` tag via the `[formGroup]` attribute.
 Please note that child controls and groups use the attributes `formControlName` and `formGroupName` respectively in the template.

 The following component defines a `FormGroup` that contains some form controls and another form group.
-It illustrates many uses cases related to forms: getting the form value, its status, defining validators on the form control or in the template, and accessing child controls and groups using the [get](https://angular.io/api/forms/AbstractControl#get) method.
+It illustrates many uses cases related to forms: getting the form value, its status, defining validators on the form control or in the template, and accessing child controls and groups using the `controls` property.

 <iframe height='500' width='100%' src="https://stackblitz.com/github/worldline/atpw-reactive-form/tree/master?startScript=start&title=FormGroup&ctl=1&embed=1&file=src/app/app.component.ts"></iframe>